Bhupathideepa/docs/learn/app-development/custom-widgets/prefabs-overview.md

 sidebar_label: "Prefabs Overview"
 ---
 ---
-**Prefab** is a reusable, distributable component of an application, which can be tested independently.
+**Prefab** is a reusable, distributable component of an application,can be tested independently.
 It can interact with APIs and data on the web.
 Prefabs can be embedded and integrated into your applications with ease.

 [![](/learn/assets/prefab2.png)](/learn/assets/prefab2.png)

-In this document the following topics related to Prefabs are covered:
+ Topics related:

-- the [What](#prefabs-example), [Why](#prefab-benefits) and [How](#prefab-anatomy) of a Prefab,
+- The [What](#prefabs-example), [Why](#prefab-benefits) and [How](#prefab-anatomy) of a Prefab,
 - [various features](#prefab-features) of a Prefab,
 - using Prefabs in your application by [publishing](#publishing-prefabs) and [importing](#importing-prefabs), and
 - [structure](#files-prefabs) of the Prefab code.